The Secret Garden (1993 film): Production

+Casting

+Heydon Prowse stated that American actor Elijah Wood auditioned for the role of Colin Craven before he won the role during an interview with Danyah Miller on July 23, 2021.
+American actress Kirsten Dunst auditioned for the role of Mary Lennox.

 Filming locations

 Yorkshire's imposing Allerton Castle was used for most of the exterior shots of Misselthwaite Manor, and some of the interior was also used.
 Fountains Hall was also used for part of the exterior.
-Interiors of the former Midland Grand Hotel were used for filming as well, notably the scenes on the grand staircase.
+Interiors of the former Midland Grand Hotel in London were used for filming as well, notably the scenes on the grand staircase.

 Soundtrack

 The film features the end credits song "Winter Light" performed by Linda Ronstadt, which is based on two themes from the score by Zbigniew Preisner.
 However, this song was not included in the film's original soundtrack release, but was in Ronstadt's eponymous album Winter Light.
-Sarah Brightman and the youngest member of Celtic Woman, Chloë Agnew, covered it for their albums; Brightman's Classics and Agnew's Walking In The Air.
+Sarah Brightman and the youngest member of Celtic Woman, Chloë Agnew, covered it for their albums Classics and Walking In The Air respectively.
 The soundtrack, released by Varèse Sarabande, contains the original score.